How To Do Payroll Yourself: A Guide for Self-Care Businesses

 Cons

-It may sound obvious but it’s worth pointing out that running your own payroll does take time out of your schedule.
-All-in-one business management software like GlossGenius can help you save time with automated tax filing, unlimited runs, and custom tips and commissions on payroll
+All-in-one business management and payroll software like GlossGenius can help you save time with automated tax filing, unlimited runs, and custom tips and commissions on payroll.

-When it comes to DIY payroll, the risk of making mistakes is a huge downside.
+There’s a higher chance of making mistakes if you decide to manage payroll yourself.
 Entering data and calculating taxes can be tricky, especially if you’re not a math whiz.
 And because you're managing employees' livelihoods, an error can have severe consequences for both their taxes and their lives.
 Plus, mistakes can throw a huge wrench in your tax process and lead to more ramifications.

 For example, the IRS legally requires you to deduct a certain amount from an employee's paycheck for Medicare and Social Security tax.
 If you fail to do this accurately, you might face fines.
 On top of that, mistakes can also damage your team’s trust in you.